jmcnamara/rust_xlsxwriter/README.md

 Rust_xlsxwriter is a rust library that can be used to write text, numbers, dates and formulas to multiple worksheets in a new Excel 2007+ XLSX file.
-It has a focus on performance and on fidelity with file format created by Excel.
+It has a focus on performance and on fidelity with the file format created by Excel.
 It cannot be used to modify an existing file.

 ## Example